Diamond Barn Door Hardware

 The great part about a header board is that it is 100% customizable to your design preferences!

-You can choose materials and paint colors that work seamlessly with your barn door, or you could even paint it the same color as your existing wall.
+You can pick materials and paint colors that match your barn door.
+You could also paint it the same color as your wall.

 No matter what, the result is a smooth and sleek finish that will leave you with a door to be proud of!